samlowry/tetrix-hospital/README.md

 - Move message formatting to HTML
 - Make invites by link
 - Onreload - don't request all parameters, use them from redis cache
+- make text for all steps more understandable

 ## Local Development Setup